getnelson/nelson/docs/src/hugo/content/documentation/contributing.md

 127.0.0.1 nelson.local
 ```

-This may seem like a strange modification, but is required in order to have browsers like chrome store cookies locally.
-As Nelson uses cookies for authentication, without this you wont actually be able to maintain an active session.
+This may seem like a strange modification, but is required in order to have browsers like Chrome store cookies locally.
+As Nelson uses cookies for authentication, without this you won't actually be able to maintain an active session.

 This is the bare minimum required to run Nelson.
 You can then instruct Nelson to boot up by using the following command: